 - Depression

-Parasomnias are a type of sleep disorders that involve unwanted experiences before, during or after sleep.
-Some symptoms may include abnormal movements, perceptions or dreams.
-These dreams can occur through the night and you may have no recollection in the morning.
-There are various types of parasomnia including:
+Parasomnias are sleep disorders that involve unwanted experiences before, during, or after sleep.
+These may include abnormal movements, perceptions or dreams.
+You might not remember these experiences in the morning.
+There are different types of parasomnia, including:

 - REM sleep behavior disorder